Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 ## Missing error handling in the create route

-Folks may have noticed that our new function can crash if any required keys are missing!
+Folks may have noticed that our new function can crash if any keys the code tries to access (here, `"title"` and `"description"`) are missing!
 If you'd like the practice, feel free to add logic to handle the exceptions that could be raised for now.
 We will address error handling for creating models later in the Building an API series.

 ### !end-callout